ashanteaa/Pix2Pdf/README.md

-# PastelPDF
+# Pix2Pdf

-PastelPDF is a pastel-themed React app that converts multiple images into a single downloadable PDF.
+Pix2Pdf is a pastel-themed React app that converts multiple images into a single downloadable PDF.

 ## Features